Availity/availity-react/docs/source/form/select/components/resource-select.md

 When false or a function that returns false, the network request won't be made.
 Defaults to `true`.

-### `shouldFilterByAllOptions: boolean`
+### `pageAll: boolean`

-When true, `resource.all()` is called to fetch all the results, and search strings will filter by the label values instead of making another network call. **This should only be used for resources with a consistently small result set and no api search params**
+When true, `resource.all()` is called to fetch all the results, and search strings will filter by the label values instead of making another network call.
+DebounceTimeout is set to zero in this case. **This should only be used for resources with a consistently small result set and no api search params**

 Example: AvRegionsSelect has a limited number of results and no api search param